Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Experiments and Discussions

-We next compare \texttt{ADAN} with domain adaptation baselines, since it can be viewed as a generalization of the cross-lingual task.
-Nonetheless, domain adaptation methods did not yield satisfactory results for our task.
-TCA~\cite{pan2011domain} did not work since it required quadratic space in terms of the number of samples (650k).
-SDA~\cite{glorot2011domain} and the subsequent mSDA~\cite{ICML2012Chen_416} are proven very effective for cross-domain sentiment classification on Amazon reviews.
+\paragraph{Domain Adaptation baselines} We next compare \texttt{ADAN} with domain adaptation baselines, since domain adaptation can be viewed as a generalization of the cross-lingual task.
+Nonetheless, the divergence between languages is much more significant than the divergence between two domains, which are typically two product categories in practice.
+Among domain adaptation methods, the widely-used TCA~\cite{pan2011domain} did not work since it required quadratic space in terms of the number of samples (650k).
+We thus compare to mSDA~\cite{ICML2012Chen_416}, a very effective method for cross-domain sentiment classification on Amazon reviews.
 However, as shown in Table~\ref{tab:adanexp} (Row 3), mSDA did not perform competitively.
 We speculate that this is because many domain adaptation models including mSDA were designed for the use of bag-of-words features, which are ill-suited in our task where the two languages have completely different vocabularies.
-In summary, this suggests that even strong domain adaptation algorithms cannot be used out of the box for our task to get satisfactory results.
+In summary, this suggests that even strong domain adaptation algorithms cannot be used out of the box with BWEs for the CLSC task.

-Finally, we evaluate \texttt{ADAN} against Machine Translation baselines (Row 4-5) that (1) translate the \target{} text into English and then (2) use the better of the train-on-source-only models for sentiment classification.
-Previous studies~\cite{banea2008multilingual,salameh-mohammad-kiritchenko:2015:NAACL-HLT} on sentiment analysis for Arabic and European languages claim this MT approach to be very competitive and can sometimes match the state-of-the-art system trained on that language.
-For Chinese, where translated text was not provided, we use the commercial Google Translate engine\footnote{\url{https://translate.google.com}}, which is highly engineered, trained on enormous resources, and arguably one of the best MT systems.
-As shown in Table~\ref{tab:adanexp}, our \texttt{ADAN} model substantially outperforms the MT baseline on both languages, indicating that our adversarial model can successfully perform cross-lingual sentiment analysis without any annotated data on the target language.
+\paragraph{Machine Translation baselines} We then evaluate \texttt{ADAN} against Machine Translation baselines (Rows 4-5) that (1) translate the \target{} text into English and then (2) use the better of the train-on-\source{}-only models for sentiment classification.
+Previous studies~\cite{banea2008multilingual,salameh-mohammad-kiritchenko:2015:NAACL-HLT} on sentiment classification for Arabic and European languages claim this MT approach to be very competitive and find that it can sometimes match the state-of-the-art system trained on that language.
+For Chinese, where translated text was not provided, we use the commercial Google Translate engine\footnote{\url{https://translate.google.com}}, which is highly engineered, trained on enormous resources, and arguably one of the best MT systems currently available.
+As shown in Table~\ref{tab:adanexp}, our \texttt{ADAN} model substantially outperforms the MT baseline on both languages, indicating that our adversarial model can successfully perform cross-lingual sentiment classification without any annotated data in the target language.